YangChuantongStarry/Uptick-KB/WHITEPAPER_Technical.md

 **Uptick Chain**

- A core component of the base layer, built on the Cosmos-SDK, provides default IBC cross-chain capabilities for seamless asset transfer and interoperability between homogeneous chains within the Cosmos ecosystem.
+ A core component of the base layer, built on the Cosmos-SDK, provides default IBC cross-chain capabilities for seamless asset transfer and interoperability between homogeneous chains within the Cosmos Ecosystem.

  **Cross-chain Bridge (UCB)**